mobserveur/viewer/README.md

 ## Download

-Most people use a pre-built viewer release to access Second Life.
-Windows and macOS builds are [published on the official website][download].
-More experimental viewers, such as release candidates and project viewers, are detailed on the [Alternate Viewers page](https://releasenotes.secondlife.com/viewer.html).
+Most people use a pre-built viewer release to access Second Life. macOS, GNU/Linux, and FreeBSD builds are [published on the official website][download].
+More experimental viewers, such as release candidates and project viewers, are detailed on the same page.

-### Third Party Viewers
+### Third Party Viewer

-Third party maintained forks, which include Linux compatible builds, are indexed in the [Third Party Viewer Directory][tpv].
+As a third party maintained fork, which include Apple Silicon native builds, Megapahit viewer is indexed in the [Third Party Viewer Directory][tpv].

 ## Build Instructions